HokieCrazy/Snowflake-Data-Generator-Notebook/README.md

 # Snowflake-Data-Generator-Notebook
-A Notebook extension of the 'fehrminator' data generation took for Snowflake.
+A Notebook extension of the 'fehrminator' data generation tool for Snowflake.